The project involves three parts, all based in Fremantle Western Australia:

 Freo 48: Forty-eight households used Power Ledger’s platform to trade P2P excess energy generated from rooftop solar panels with their neighbours via the existing electricity network and retailer.

-Loco 2: A microgrid with a 670kWh shared battery system which will facilitate 36 households, under construction, that will trade excess energy with each other via the battery.
+Loco 2: A microgrid with a 670kWh shared battery system which will facilitate 36 households, that will trade excess energy with each other via the battery.

 The RENeW Nexus project involved partners and supporters including the Australian Government’s Smart Cities initiative, AEMO, Curtin University, Murdoch University, DevelopmentWA, CSIROs Data61, Synergy, Western Power, energyOS and Power Ledger.

-A link to a report summarising the project and it’s conclusions can be found below.
+A link to a report summarising the project and it’s conclusions can be found here.

-A link to a webinar hosted by Cofounder and Executive Chairman Dr Jemma Green and Global Head of Business Development Vinod Tiwari reviewing the project outcomes and learnings can be found below.
+A link to a webinar hosted by Cofounder and Executive Chairman Dr Jemma Green and Global Head of Business Development Vinod Tiwari reviewing the project outcomes and learnings can be found here.